DeclanClifford/simple_flight_simulator/README.md

 [three_DoF_aircraft_simulator.m](https://github.com/DeclanClifford/simple_flight_simulator/blob/master/script%20version/three_DoF_aircraft_simulator.m) achieves the same purpose as three_DoF_aircraft_model.m, though it takes in a control vector, u and state vector x.
 Using these inputs xdot is calculated.
 This version is significant in that it considers the effect of pitch rate on the local velocity at each horseshoe vortex.

-** Again I cannot stress enough that you'd only want to use this model to compare aerodynamic stability derivatives or if you don't have Simulink installed.
+**Again I cannot stress enough that you'd only want to use this model to compare aerodynamic stability derivatives or if you don't have Simulink installed.**

 ### Simulink based simulator
 This version is the more sophisticated model.
 The model works in real time and is coupled to FlightGear which provides visualisation of the aircraft (Ryan Navion) in flight .
 It's important to note that FlightGear is only used for visualisation.
 The aerodynamics are calculated in a separate block.

 The model also contains a simple autopilot system where the aircraft can be set to reach a certain altitude at a specific climb rate.
+The autopilot will trim for steady level flight at the target altitude.

 ### System